rob-writes-code/statistical_analysis/README.md

 ### Time Series Decomposition

-A breakdown of French stock market data over time, separated into four underlying factors: trends, seasonal, residual and noise.
+A breakdown of data taken from the French stock market over time.
+To provide more insight, the data is decomposed into four underlying types: trends, seasonal, residual and noise.

 [Time Series Decomposition](/notebooks/time_series_decomposition.ipynb)